geo-ant/varpro/README.md

 ### Fit Statistics

-Additionally to the `fit` member function, the `LevMarSolver` provides a `fit_with_statistics` function that calculates an extra bit of useful statistical information.
+Additionally to the [`fit`](https://docs.rs/varpro/latest/varpro/solvers/levmar/struct.LevMarSolver.html#method.fit) member function, the [`LevMarSolver`](https://docs.rs/varpro/latest/varpro/solvers/levmar/struct.LevMarSolver.html) provides a [`fit_with_statistics`](https://docs.rs/varpro/latest/varpro/solvers/levmar/struct.LevMarSolver.html#method.fit_with_statistics) function that calculates an extra bit of useful statistical information.

 ### Global Fitting of Multiple Right Hand Sides

 In the example above, we have passed a single column vector as the observations.
-The library also allows fitting multiple right hand sides, by constructing a problem via `SeparableProblem::mrhs`.
-When fitting multiple right hand sides, `varpro` will performa a _global fit_, in which the nonlinear parameters are optimized across all right hand sides, while linear coefficients of the fit are optimized for each right hand side individually.
+The library also allows fitting multiple right hand sides, by constructing a problem via [`SeparableProblemBuilder::mrhs`](https://docs.rs/varpro/latest/varpro/problem/struct.SeparableProblemBuilder.html#method.mrhs).
+When fitting multiple right hand sides, `varpro` will perform a _global fit_, in which the nonlinear parameters are optimized across all right hand sides, while linear coefficients of the fit are optimized for each right hand side individually.